The Hatfield House

 Marquess filled in the windows in 1834 and laid the marble

 That may have been in the Armoury but at least in the theatre that black and white checkered floor was installed at least by the 1620's.
-I'm almost certain that I recall it and that I imported it from Italy.
 In the 1800's they may have replaced the floors with a better quality black and white marble.
 After all they don't say on the Hatfield House website what was there before 1834.

 This Roman Arch (right) in the doorway at Hatfield House is, well needless to say, Italian.
 The design came from Sant Apollinare Nuovo.
 You can see similar lines and breaks on the columns (left) as on the door frame at Hatfield (right).